p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/rebirth/README.md

 * [Cult of the Lamb Modding Discord](https://discord.gg/R73vhh8Q2F)

 ## Changelog

+### 1.0.0 - 17/10/2022 - You must upate COTL_API to 0.1.6!

+* Moved the token from the common to rare pool of the offering shrine.
+* Added token as a refinery item to the refinery.
+15 bones for 1 token.
+* Added a token mission to the Missionary structure.
+* Re-activated the custom quest.
+Will be expanded a little (different zones) provided there is no further issues.
+* Fixed followers being reset to level 1 on Rebirth.
+They now keep their level and XP provided they're lucky enough to not trigger the 10% chance of losing half their XP and 1 level.

 ### 0.1.3 - 25/09/2022 - You must upate COTL_API to 0.1.4!